Our Board

 Reuben Logan

-Reuben Logan has worked in Education as a teacher and administrator for the past 15 years.
-Recently moving from Melbourne, Victoria to Perth in Western Australia.
+Reuben Logan has worked in Education as a teacher and administrator for the past 15 years, recently moving from Melbourne, Victoria to Perth in Western Australia.
 He has a Bachelor of Arts (Hons) in Anthropology and Archaeology from the University of Manchester and a Master of Teaching from the University of Manchester.

 He has a keen interest in Education and guaranteeing accessibility for all.
-He has been involved in projects with the Victorian Department of Education and Department of Justice to engage students with their schooling to prevent them from entering the Youth Justice system and ensuring a successful transition back into education for those that have entered it.
+He has been involved in projects with the Victorian Department of Education and Department of Justice to engage students with their schooling to prevent them from entering the Youth Justice system and ensure a successful transition back into education for those that have entered it.

 Richard Logan